As freelance web and graphic designers, it’s our job to listen to feedback and complete revisions so the client is happy with their final design.

 They’re reasonable if you are reasonable.
 And simply reminding your client of your terms IS reasonable.

 I made a free script you can use to remind your clients of your revision policy.
-Whenever a client tries to get revisions for free, just copy and paste this script & hit send!
+Whenever a client tries to get extra design revisions for free, just copy and paste this script & hit send!